130. The Witch (2015, Robert Eggers, USA/Canada)

-Bill Plympton’s famous overexaggerated style with pencilsketch and watercolor are now utilized for an exaggerated and even fantastical story about the messiness of emotions and the worst possible scenarios for those emotions to come into place, bending and twisting for all the need expressiveness that such a heightened emotional state demands.
+Bill Plympton’s famous overexaggerated style with pencilsketch and watercolor are now utilized for a fantastical story about the messiness of emotions and the worst possible scenarios for those emotions to come into place, bending and twisting for all the expressiveness that such a heightened emotional state demands.
 Given how spare that Plympton’s story is, it expresses a trust in the audience to pull all of their knowledge from the warped imagery in itself and it pays off magnificently with a weepy and raw tale of basic heartbreak.

 122. Embrace of the Serpent (2016, Ciro Guerra, Colombia/Venezuela/Argentina)

 The structure presents us with two very distant times, whether in orientation to us or to each other.
-But the form – the modern style of the cinematography, the modern style of the performances (particularly the two men who play Karamakate), the complete symmetry in those modernization thereof – are of the sort that make them blend together like a formless dream or memory.
-The unspoken ways in which Guerra manipulates the presentation so that we sift in and out of this story about two different generations of colonialism from the perspective of one indigenous witness, leavened by that witness’ sense of humor and intelligence over the white man he’s guiding along and the calm and present visuals of the Amazon-that-was as a long-gone ghost that still remains haunting.
+But the form – the modern style of the cinematography, the modern style of the performances (particularly the two men who play Karamakate), the complete symmetry in the modernization thereof – are of the sort that make them blend together like a formless dream.
+The unspoken ways in which Guerra manipulates the presentation so that we sift in and out of this story about two different generations of colonialism from the perspective of one indigenous witness, leavened by that witness’ sense of humor and intelligence over the white man he’s guiding along and the calm and present visuals of the Amazon-that-was as a long-gone yet still haunting ghost.

 121. The Lego Movie (2014, Phil Lord & Christopher Miller, USA/Denmark/Australia)